Substance Abuse in Rural Areas

 While various states are imposing stricter drunk driving laws in an attempt to control this problem, some local communities are using other approaches to reduce drunk driving.
 For example, communities may implement transportation options for those who may be too impaired to drive, such as the Isanti County Safe Cab Program in Minnesota.
 This program has considerably reduced the number of DUI arrests in the county.
 In addition, this same county developed the Staggered Sentencing for Repeat Drunk Driving Offenders program to reduce the occurrence of repeat DUI violations.
 The goal of this program was to improve public safety and provide some assistance to help offenders resist driving under the influence of alcohol.

 What can be done to discourage youth from using drugs and alcohol?

 Everyone can help educate children and youth on the dangers of illegal drugs and alcohol.
 The 2012 study published by the Maine Rural Health Research Center suggested that, first and foremost, parental influence is a protective factor against alcohol use.
-There are programs to help not only parents, but schools, churches, and other organizations who want to work with youth to discourage them from using drugs and alcohol.
+There are programs to help not only parents, but also schools, churches, and other organizations who want to work with youth to discourage them from using alcohol and other drugs.

 Family-centered prevention programs work to improve knowledge and skills of children and parents related to substance use, as well as the communication within the family.
-For instance, the Strong African American Families–Teen (SAAF–T) program, implemented in rural Georgia, was successful and cost effective in its mission to keep rural youth engaged in school and off of drugs and alcohol.
+For instance, the Strong African American Families–Teen (SAAF–T) program, implemented in rural Georgia, was successful and cost effective in its mission to keep rural youth engaged in school and away from illicit substances.

-Several evidenced-based prevention programs designed to reduce substance abuse by children and youth that can be implemented in schools, churches, and other settings are listed in the Appendix of the 2012 study.
+Several evidence-based prevention programs designed to reduce substance abuse by children and youth that can be implemented in schools, churches, and other settings are listed in the Appendix of the 2012 study.